LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Integrations/post-chat-survey-with-faas.md

 **Note:** Within this integration, the chat server will still take care of sending out emails.
 Functions will only be used to write more sophisticated conditions.

-<div class="important">Once a Functions lambda is implemented for this specific event, any old logic outside of Functions will not be used anymore (i.e, any rules defined otherwise in LiveEngage).
+<div class="important">Once a Functions lambda is implemented for this specific event, any old logic outside of Functions will not be used anymore (i.e, any rules defined otherwise in Conversational Cloud).
 Therefore, make sure that the complete logic was implemented within your function before deploying it.</div>

 ### Post-Survey Integration Outline